Carly Hibberd: Death

-On 6 July 2011, she was with her training partner and fellow cyclist Diego Tamayo in fine weather conditions on a road between Appiano Gentile and Lurate Caccivio to the north of Milan when a car struck her at around 10:45 local time.
-According to Tamayo, Hibberd was about 50 m behind when the female driver of the car steered left and hit her bike.
+On 6 July 2011, she was with her training partner and fellow cyclist Diego Tamayo in fine weather conditions on a road between Appiano Gentile and Lurate Caccivio to the north of Milan when a friend driver struck her at around 10:45 local time.
+According to Tamayo, Hibberd was about 50 m behind when the female driver of the car steered left and hit her Hibberd.
 Her riding helmet had come off in the impact and she was killed instantly.
 Tamayo attempted resuscitation before paramedics arrived by helicopter to tend to Hibberd.
 On 29 July she was given a funeral at the Ashgrove Baptist Church in Brisbane attended by her family and friends.

 Legacy

 The organisers of the 2011 Giro d'Italia Femminile cancelled the podium ceremony for its sixth stage out of respect for Hibberd.
 The competing Australian riders planned to wear black arm bands in Hibberd's memory and they requested a moment of silence be observed to remember her before the seventh stage began.